UPCOMING EVENTS:

 50 YEARS OF HOME RULE

-We are excited to announce that this year marks the 50th anniversary of the Cooperative Tug Hill Council.
+We are excited to announce that 2024 marked the 50th anniversary of the Cooperative Tug Hill Council.
 Check out Booklet for 50th Anniversary for some more fun facts about the CTHC.

 CTHC member towns and villages have strength in numbers when addressing critical issues important to small communities.
 Individually, CTHC towns and villages average less than 1,000 in population.
 Together they total about 18,200 — bigger than any other community in the Tug Hill region.